Gemcitabine

 Blood clot risk

 Cancer and some cancer treatments can increase the risk of a blood clot.
-Symptoms of a blood clot include:
+Contact the hospital straight away on the 24-hour number if you have any of these symptoms during or after treatment:

-• throbbing pain, redness or swelling in a leg or arm
+• throbbing pain or swelling in a leg or arm

-• suddenly feeling breathless or coughing
+• suddenly feeling breathless or coughing.

-A blood clot is serious, but it can be treated with drugs that thin the blood (anticoagulants).
-Your doctor or nurse can give you more information.
+A blood clot is serious, but it can be treated with drugs called anticoagulants.
+These thin the blood.
+Your doctor, nurse or pharmacist can give you more information about preventing and treating blood clots.

 Other medicines

-Some medicines can affect how this treatment works or be harmful when you are having it.
-Always tell your cancer doctor about any drugs you are taking or planning to take, such as:
+Some medicines can affect how this treatment works or be harmful while you are having it.
+Always tell your cancer doctor, nurse or pharmacist about any drugs you are taking or planning to take, such as:

 Alcohol

-This treatment contains alcohol.
+Some preparations of this treatment contain alcohol.
 If having alcohol is a problem for you, tell your doctor, nurse or pharmacist.
 Your blood alcohol level may be above the legal limit after you have the treatment.
 Do not drive or operate machinery for a few hours after having this treatment, even if you feel okay.
-Tell the nurse, pharmacist or doctor if you notice any effects of the alcohol after having this treatment.

 Salt